 View original post 425 more words

 I’ve done things at the age of 23 that I’m not proud of, somewhat similar to Monica’s.
-I’ve had horrible names written on the bathroom stalls about me at work, the whispering, the shit talking, people looking directly into my eyes asking me how I can show my face at work and in public, some family members and friends have bullied me on Facebook and stopped inviting me around.
-Someone harassed me for months stalking my every move making me feel unsafe to walk to my car alone, texting me from four different untraceable phone numbers a day, knowing what I was wearing and what my plans were everyday and even talking about my children.
+I’ve had horrible names written on bathroom stalls about me, the whispering, the shit talking, people looking directly into my eyes asking me how I can show my face in public, some family members and friends have bullied me on Facebook and stopped inviting me around.
+Someone harassed me for months stalking my every move making me feel unsafe to walk to my car alone, texting me from four different untraceable phone numbers a day, knowing what I was wearing and what my plans were every day and even talking about my children.

 I was, at a time, left feeling completely alone wanting to end my life.
 To top it all off, during this time trying to seek help through therapy I was diagnosed with a mental illness that I was suffering with for years prior and the stigma associated with it didn’t help, people called me “crazy”, some people didn’t believe me, or said it’s just made up for attention.

 The lack of support, compassion, and empathy from others at a time I was at my lowest was awful.
 I made mistakes, we all have but nobody deserves to be bullied online or offline.
 You have no idea what internal battles people are facing.
-All it can take is just one person, or in my case two little people, to help keep us moving forward.
+It can take just one person, or in my case, two little people, to help keep us moving forward.
 Please be kind to others.

 It has taken me time and effort to accept the truth that my story is unparalleled and powerful.
 It has taken me time to finally forgive myself, to stand up for myself and to take back my narrative and to realize that I play a necessary character in the narrative of those around me, as do you.
 This is my story, I’m not ashamed to share it.